wilsontelab/genomex-mdi-tools/shared/environments/README.md

 for which the author needs to override a dependency version, etc.

-The total set of condaFamilies is aggregated to create the final runtime environment, i.e., installed programs, available to the action.
+The total set of condaFamilies is aggregated to create the final runtime environment, i.e., installed programs, that are available to the action.
 The order in which the named conda families are listed under "actions: actionName: condaFamilies:" is the order they are loaded, i.e., the last one has highest precedence (e.g., to override to a specific program version).
 However, conda entries for an action